Connect with others who understand.

 • Metabolic disorders

-• Sarcoidosis (a rare condition that causes granulomas — small patches of discolored, swollen tissue — to develop in the organs of the body)
+• Sarcoidosis (a rare condition that causes granulomas, small patches of discolored and swollen tissue, to develop in the organs of the body)

-Less frequently, people diagnosed with pulmonary hypertension may experience pain in the upper right-hand part of the abdomen.
+Less frequently, people diagnosed with pulmonary hypertension may experience pain in the upper right part of the abdomen.
 This kind of pain usually results from problems with the liver.
-Right-heart failure and reduced heart function caused by PH can damage the liver, leading to pain in the upper right abdomen.
+Right-sided heart failure and reduced heart function caused by PH can damage the liver, leading to pain in the upper right abdomen.
 Liver disease is also a known cause of PH, so you may experience this abdominal pain before being diagnosed with PH.

 Managing Pain With Pulmonary Hypertension

-The following are the most common ways of managing chest pain with pulmonary hypertension.
+Management and treatment options for PH-related pain have expanded in recent years.
+The following are the most common ways of managing pain with pulmonary hypertension.

 Treat Pulmonary Hypertension

-Other ways of managing PH include the following lifestyle factors.
+Other ways of managing PH include the following lifestyle changes.

 Don’t Smoke